-The elections official may reject a candidate's ballot designation based on restrictions stated in the Elections Code.
 The Secretary of State's office administers rules and procedures for State and Federal candidates.
+The worksheet must be fully completed, otherwise it will be rejected and returned by the State.

 Candidates are given an opportunity to make a correction.
 If you do not provide an acceptable alternative designation by the deadline, no ballot designation will be listed after your name.